bggridley/fullstack-loadgen/iac/terraform/manual_steps.md

 into github actions secrets! -->

-Now add the output into AZURE_CREDENTIALS secret on GitHub repo
+Now add the output into `AZURE_CREDENTIALS` secret on GitHub repo

+### Create a storage account and a new container for terraform state file

 Then create a resource group: